JWLangford/JWLangford.github.io/_posts/2025-06-13-implementing-magic-links-with-go.md

 ```

 Once a user is found, a token is issued using the cryptographically secure pseudo-random number generator standard (CSPRNG).
 Next, a timestamp is created 15 minutes in the future, which will act as an expiration.
 Before the token record is stored, the token string is hashed for added security.
-Tokens should be stored with the hashed token as the UUID.
+Tokens should be stored using the hashed token as the unique identifier or key for lookup.
 When verification happens, the only piece of data available will be the token, so it needs to be main lookup value.

 After the record is stored successfully, an email is sent to the user.